-International contractors should always be aware of a country’s tax residency rules, which could affect both tax rates and which types of income are taxable.
-Most countries will have criteria to qualify as a tax resident or non-resident, usually based on the number of days spent in the country in a single year.
+International contractors should always be aware of a country’s tax residency rules.
+They could affect both tax rates and which types of income are taxable.
+Most countries will have criteria to qualify as a tax resident or non-resident.
+This is usually based on the number of days spent in the country in a single year.

-This has become even more complicated with the pandemic, where due to travel restrictions contractors may become stranded, and could unintentionally exceed the allowed number of days to avoid tax residency.
-In response to this, tax authorities in the UK have modified their residency rules, recognizing that some foreign workers may not have been able to leave.
+This has become even more complicated with the pandemic, where due to travel restrictions contractors may become stranded.
+This could unintentionally exceed the allowed number of days to avoid tax residency.
+In response to this, tax authorities in the UK have modified their residency rules.
+This recognizes the fact that some foreign workers may not have been able to leave.

 If you are working in the UK and were unable to return home, you will want to review the residency tests and some new exceptions for those affected by the pandemic.

-What were UK’s tax residency rules prior to Covid-19?
+What were UK’s tax residency rules before Covid-19?

-The Standard Residency Test (SRT) in the UK states that tax residency results with stays of more than 90-120 days in-country (depending on number of ties to the UK) per tax year (April 6 to April 5).
+The Standard Residency Test (SRT) in the UK states that tax residency results in stays of more than 90-120 days in-country (depending on several ties to the UK) per tax year (April 6 to April 5).
 This is different from many countries that use the calendar year, or a rolling year from arrival date, to calculate residency.

 What has changed about UK’s tax residency laws?

 UK lawmakers have modified the SRT somewhat in response to the pandemic for individuals who may be stranded, delayed a planned move or are being asked to work remotely from the UK.
 Essentially, they have expanded the ‘exceptional circumstances’ definition to include certain Covid-related circumstances.

 Under the new rules, an exceptional circumstance will now include:

 - Closure of international borders